Fred Perry: the icon and the outcast

 Britain dominated the world of lawn tennis in the mid-1930s thanks largely to Fred Perry.
 For three years he was the undisputed world number one, winning a string of major titles and making a vital contribution to Britain’s domination of the premier international competition in tennis, the Davis Cup.

 His legacy remains powerful today.
 Visitors to Wimbledon often stop to peer at the three-quarter-life-size statue of Perry, unveiled 50 years after his first victory at the Championships, showing him smartly attired and hitting his famous forehand drive.
-BBC television began its main trailer promoting coverage ahead of Wimbledon last year with images of Perry (colour-tinted, rather than in the original black and white) before moving to shots of more recent champions such as Borg, McEnroe and Becker.

 Today Perry has iconic status, but it was not always so: this champion was once Britain’s unsung tennis hero.
 A hundred years on from his birth, it should not be forgotten that in his prime playing days, and for many afterwards, Perry was acclaimed across the tennis world but was not universally admired in his homeland.